chaseruskin/orbit/docs/src/reference/configuration.md

     - [description](#the-description-field) - A short description of the target.
     - [command](#the-command-field) - The command to execute the target.
     - [args](#the-args-field) - Arguments to pass to the command.
+    - [blueprint-schemes](#the-blueprint-schemes-field) - The list of supported blueprint file types.
     - [[fileset]](#the-fileset-section) - Filesets to collect for the target.
     - [explanation](#the-explanation-field) - A detailed description of the target.
 - [[[protocol]]](#the-protocol-array) - Define a protocol.